pmem/pmdk/doc/pmempool/pmempool.1.md

 **pmempool** - Persistent Memory Pool Management Tool

 >NOTE:
-Support for Windows is deprecated since PMDK 1.13.0 release and will be removed in the PMDK 1.14.0 release.
+Support for Windows and FreeBSD deprecated since PMDK 1.13.0 release and will be removed in the PMDK 1.14.0 release.

 # SYNOPSIS #